 Aren’t strawberry and lemon just the best combo?
 Seems natural to add it to shortcake.
 Especially since I’ve still got some crazy determined lemons hanging around on my tree outside.
 Seriously guys, it’s July, I’m picking peaches and plums, and you lemons are still thinking that this citrus party is rockin on.

 Well I’m all for it actually.
 Never enough lemons.
 Especially when it comes to Strawberry Lemon Shortcake.
 I love this recipe because it’s soooo easy.
 There is no butter.
 As much as I love you, dear butter, you are annoying to cut into flour.
-All you have to do for this shortcake is get the dry ingredients together and stir in some cream and lemon juice.
+All you have to do for this shortcake is get the dry ingredients together and stir in some cream and lemon juice with a fork, then spread it in a pan.
 Easy peasy.